ShrirangRekhate/LeakShield/README.md

-# ⚡ LeakShield: Voltage Monitoring and Protection System
+# ⚡ LeakShield: Current Leakage Detection and Monitoring System

-An IoT-based safety system that automatically disconnects power when voltage exceeds 15V, with real-time web monitoring and manual override capability.
+An IoT-based safety system that automatically disconnects power in case of short circuit, with real-time web monitoring and manual override capability.

 ---